micmejia/bible-dump/AMPC/Matthew/Matt 26.md

 At that moment Jesus said to the crowds, Have you come out with swords and clubs as [you would] against a robber to capture Me?
-Day after day I was [^r]accustomed to sit in the [^s]porches _and_ courts of the temple teaching, and you did not arrest Me.
+Day after day I was accustomed to sit in the porches _and_ courts of the temple teaching, and you did not arrest Me.